 The typical methodology used for developing EFIs is called the Area Based (AB) approach.
-The AB approach utilizes to associate plot-based field measurements with explanatory variables derived from various measures of a LiDAR dataset of the same forest area.
+The AB approach utilizes predictive modelling to associate plot-based field measurements with explanatory variables derived from various measures of a LiDAR dataset of the same forest area.
 These models are then applied to make estimates of forest attributes for new areas without field measurements [7].
-Numerous statistical techniques have been used to develop AB models, among which common [8, 9].
+Numerous statistical techniques have been used to develop AB models, among which linear mixed modelling and random forest imputation are common modelling tools [8, 9].

 Model explanatory variables derived from LiDAR data can take several forms, but mostly constitute either measurements of point height or distribution along the vertical stratum [1, 2, 10].
 Height measurements typically constitute summary statistics that calculate the mean, maximum, and percentile heights of points within each grid cell.
 Distribution metrics quantify the proportion of points found above certain height thresholds.
 Since their introduction in the early 2000s, these traditional height metrics (THMs) have been proven to be effective predictors for modeling forest attributes [11, 12].
 Common software packages currently used for LiDAR EFI modeling, including FUSION [13] and rLiDAR [14], are based on extracting THMs from point clouds.

 Despite the well-established effectiveness of THMs, these metrics come with several drawbacks.
 Many THMs are highly correlated with one another, and so care must be taken during model development to avoid issues of multicollinearity [15].
-Furthermore, THMs generated from one LiDAR data set are not stable when applied to another due to variation in acquisition parameters such as laser penetration, pulse density, and scan angle [16-18].
-Therefore, different THMs could be obtained among multiple different acquisitions over the same forest plots.
+Furthermore, THMs generated from one LiDAR data set are sometimes not stable when applied to another due to variation in acquisition parameters such as laser penetration, pulse density, and scan angle [16-18].
 Finally, THMs do not quantify measures of horizontal complexity, and so the nuance of distinct tree crown shapes, easily observable by the human eye, is lost.
 This may partly account for the difficulty in estimating tree count from THMs, as reported in previous studies [19-21].

 Like LiDAR modelers, computer vision scientists have struggled to develop meaningful tools for quantifying remotely sensed data.
 Early computer vision scientists developed a series of metrics for estimating an image’s content using summary statistics of color histograms, detected edges, and blobs [22].
 This methodology is known as feature engineering, and bears some resemblance to LiDAR’s THMs.
 Feature engineering, however, has largely since been discarded by the computer vision field in favor of deep learning, which can learn to self-identify important spatial features in a dataset [23].

 Deep learning is a form of machine learning, and refers primarily to artificial neural networks of a sufficient complexity so as to interpret raw data without the need for human-derived explanatory variables [23].
+This differs from simpler neural networks (such as perceptrons) which impute attributes using features such as THMs, and have been used to estimate forest attributes in remote sensing for many years [24-26].
 Convolutional neural networks (CNNs), such as those employed here, are a subdivision of deep learning and are distinct in that they interpret spatial data by scanning it using a series of trainable moving windows.
 The values of these windows are initially randomized.
-During training, the CNN uses an optimizer to tune these values to identify useful features and objects for estimating the variable.
+During training, the CNN uses an optimizer to tune these values to identify useful features and objects for estimating the response variable.
 This is accomplished without user input.